nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Recall we have 3 nodes in 2 regions and in each region all the nodes are in a single subnet, so that translates to 2 racks.
 See the diagram at the top of Part 2: Aerospike NoSQL DB Stretch Cluster.

-Action: Edit the cluster so we have only 2 rack.
+Action: Edit the cluster so we have only 2 meaningful racks.

 ```bash
 asadm -Uadmin -Padmin